|Lesson 2||Character sets|

 The character ç is number 141 on the Mac but number 231 on Windows.

-There isn't one universally accepted standard for how to encode these languages.
+There is not one universally accepted standard for how to encode these languages.
 There are many different ways these characters are commonly